Tolerance vs. Opiate Dependence

 One of the biggest concerns when you're considering a private rehab facility is paying for treatment.
 Some private rehab facilities take health insurance, while others require private payment.
 Don't let treatment costs keep you from investigating your options.
 Many facilities will work with you and your family to finance your care costs.

-Where to Get Treatment
+Where to Get Help

-There may be private treatment programs near you, but it may be better to relocate for treatment.
+There may be treatment programs near you, but it may be better to relocate for treatment.
 Relocating or traveling may assist you in achieving a fresh start, without the distractions of friends or family.
 Staying near home may allow you to see your loved ones more frequently, which may be helpful if they support your treatment.

 Learning About Options